-A key element of the process for the review of charges is the submission by T&TEC of its draft and final Business Plan for the 2018 - 2023 regulatory review period.
-The Business Plan forms a basis for the RIC's assessment of the proposed revenue requirement and resulting determination of proposed prices to be applied over the regulatory period, in accordance with the requirements of the RIC Act.
-The document entitled Information Requirements: Business Plan is a public document and is available at the RIC's office and on its website (www.ric.org.tt).
+A key element of the process for the review of charges is the submission by WASA of its Business Plan for the 2018-2023 regulatory control period.
+The Business Plan forms the basis for the RIC's assessment of the proposed revenue requirement and resulting determination of proposed prices to be applied over the regulatory period in accordance with the requirements of the RIC Act.
+The service provider's Business Plan must conform to requirements of the RIC document entitled "Information Requirements: Business Plan," which is a public document and is available at the RIC's office and on its website (www.ric.org.tt).
+Specifically, the service provider's Business Plan sets out, in detail, the information that the RIC requires to conduct its review, including financial information, information on the proposed investment programme and expected outcomes.

-The draft Business Plan will inform the early stages of the review process and allows initial analysis of T&TEC's submission.
-The Plan sets out detailed descriptions of the information that the RIC requires, including financial information, information on the proposed investment programme and expected outcomes.
-The RIC will review in detail the information provided and will provide further guidance, if necessary, for the submission of T&TEC's final Business Plan which will constitute T&TEC's principal submission for the review of charges and will ultimately form the basis of the RIC's assessment of the revenue requirements of T&TEC for the regulatory control period.
-The Business Plan, in short, is T&TEC's statement of its strategy for the future, and sets objectives and outputs to be achieved.
+The draft Business Plan will inform the early stages of the review process and allows initial analysis of WASA's submission.
+The RIC will review in detail the information provided and will provide further guidance, if necessary, for the submission of WASA's final Business Plan which will constitute WASA's principal submission for the review of charges and will ultimately form the basis of the RIC's assessment of the revenue requirements of WASA for the regulatory control period.